Tag: linux

 The approach I chose utilizes git hooks,

-hook client-side, and the pre-receive
+specifically the commit-msg hook client-side, and the pre-receive hook

 server-side.